 With a strong French influence, this is the perfect spot to enjoy a taste of the continent but still feel totally at home.
-The climate is mild, the scenery superb and for the kids there are loads of beaches and miles of coastline to explore in safety.
+The climate is mild, the scenery superb, and for the kids, there are loads of beaches and miles of coastline to explore safely.

 Here’s our pick of the best things to do there.

 Herm is the smallest island that allows day trippers.
 It’s only one and a half miles long and about half a mile wide, so it’s easy to walk across.
 What makes it unique is the scenery.
 Known as the prettiest island, Herm has stunning golden beaches to laze on, and no cars are allowed, so you’ll unwind.

 2. Go Back in time to a Neolithic Community

 La Hougue Bie is where you’ll find one of the best examples of passage graves in Europe.
 Here you can learn more about life in a Neolithic community in Jersey around six thousand years ago.
 There is a medieval chapel on the mound now, but it’s still a tranquil and spiritual place where you can stand inside the chamber of the grave itself.
 There is a museum too where you can discover more about this time and the German Occupation in WWII.

 The Club Spa in Jersey offers deluxe relaxation and beauty treatments derived from the marine surroundings to ensure you get the best in top-to-toe beauty therapies.
 Indulge in a massage, sauna, steam rooms, salt pool and cabin in this contemporary and luxurious spa.